Comparing causal parameters with many treatments and positivity violations: Comparable and identifiable examples: trimmed and smooth trimmed treatment-specific means

+Here, we focus on two specific examples: trimmed and smooth trimmed treatment-specific means.
+We focus on these parameters because they approximate the treatment-specific means as closely as possible while adapting to positivity violations.
+Theorem~\ref{thm:positivity} dictated the positivity assumption necessary for $V$-comparability and identifiability.
+Therefore, we construct the trimmed and smooth trimmed treatment-specific means to adapt to violations of that assumption.
+We define the $V$-comparable trimmed treatment-specific mean targeting treatment $a$ as the mean potential outcome under the following intervention:

+where $C_V$ is the set of subjects with a non-zero probability of receiving every treatment, as defined in Theorem~\ref{thm:positivity}.
+The trimmed treatment-specific mean satisfies the $V$-comparability criterion and is identifiable under the positivity assumption in \eqref{eq:positivity-condition} because it deliberately adapts to violations of that assumption: when $V \notin C_V$, then subjects are assigned treatment according to their underlying generalized propensity score, thereby ensuring the positivity assumption holds by construction.

-\begin{remark} By focusing on the trimmed subjects in $C_V$, our construction agrees with prior intuition from the matching and balancing weights literature \citep{stuart2010matching, li2019propensity}.
+By focusing on the trimmed subjects in $C_V$, our construction agrees with prior intuition from the matching and balancing weights literature \citep{stuart2010matching, li2019propensity}.
 Recent work in provider profiling has explored matching with multi-valued treatments \citep{silber2020comparing} and template matching, which matches each provider's patient population to a representative template \citep{silber2014template, vincent2021hospital}, while generalized matching methods for multi-valued treatment have also been developed \citep{yang2016propensity}.
-Meanwhile, \citet{li2019propensity} showed that balancing weights based on the generalized propensity score can be used to identify weighted average differences in conditional TSMs with multi-valued treatments that are identifiable under positivity violations.
+Meanwhile, \citet{li2019propensity} showed that balancing weights based on the generalized propensity score can be used to identify weighted average differences in conditional treatment-specific means with multi-valued treatments that are identifiable under positivity violations.
 With both matching and balancing weights, it has been argued informally that focusing on the group with non-zero probability of attending each treatment facilitates useful comparisons between treatments.\footnote{For example, \citeauthor{li2019propensity} argue that the ``generalized overlap weights focus on the subpopulation with substantial probabilities to be assigned to all treatments.
-This target population aligns with the spirit of randomized clinical trials by emphasizing patients at clinical equipoise, and is thus of natural relevance to medical and policy studies.''} Our results provide a formal justification for why this is fair. \end{remark}
+This target population aligns with the spirit of randomized clinical trials by emphasizing patients at clinical equipoise, and is thus of natural relevance to medical and policy studies.''} Our construction deviates from prior approaches in that the trimming adapts to positivity violations of the milder necessary positivity assumption in Theorem~\ref{thm:positivity}, rather than weak positivity (Assumption~\ref{asmp:weak-positivity}).
+Our analysis provides a formal justification for why prior methods for weighting and matching yield parameters that can be used to compare treatment efficacy across treatments.